 $ sudo nano /private/etc/hosts

-You’ll now see the hosts file open in the Nano editor.
-To navigate and edit the file, use the arrow keys on your keyboard.
+You’ll now see the hosts file open in the Nano editor or vim or another editor of your choice.
+To navigate and edit the file in Nano, use the arrow keys on your keyboard.

 Just as we did with the TextEdit method, above, we can add, edit, or remove hostname mappings at will.
 Because we launched Nano using sudo, any changes will be authenticated and saved directly to the original hosts file, without the need to copy it outside of its home directory.